 “They would be attacked not so much as abolitionists, but as women.
 And in this situation, there would be no past experience, no theory to guide them.
 All at once they would stand alone, with friends advising them to retreat from their isolated position.

 But they would not choose to retreat or stand pat.
 They would move forward—on an uncharted road in defense of women”(127).

 Angelina was a gifted orator and she continued to write letters to the abolitionist papers of the day, The Emancipator and The Liberator.
 These letters were later printed in book form.

-Both Sarah and Angelina were against the Colonization movement which wanted to relocate slaves to West Africa and other locations rather than grant them immediate emancipation and freedom as citizens of the United States.
+Both Sarah and Angelina were against the Colonization movement which wanted to relocate enslaved black people to West Africa and other locations rather than grant them immediate emancipation and freedom as citizens of the United States.